binary-manu/binary-is-better/_posts/2020-01-13-rules-for-object-file-extraction-from-elf-archives.markdown

 where `lib.a` holds a file `second.o`, and both `first.o` and `second.o`
 mention a symbol with the same name.

 In the discussion that follow, `ld` refers to GNU `ld`.
-WHile it is just an implementation of an ELF linker, it is widespread enough that it can be used to check what actually happens in some corner cases.
+While it is just an implementation of an ELF linker, it is widespread enough that it can be used to check what actually happens in some corner cases.
+I also test `gold`, which is also shipped alongside the GNU binutils.
+The versions used for the tests are:

+    $ LANG=C ld -v
+    GNU ld (GNU Binutils) 2.33.1
+    $ LANG=C ld.gold -v
+    GNU gold (GNU Binutils 2.33.1) 1.16

 I have tried matching all symbol cases (weak/global undefined/tentative/defined) in the relocatable file against all symbol